wizo06/japanese/docs/Fundamentals/inflection.md

 In Japanese, if we want to express negative, past-tense, negative past-tense, conditional, causative, receptive, etc, **we simply have to inflect the engine**.
 Inflection means changing part of a word (usually the ending) to express a grammatical function or attribute.
 For example, in English, the verb "see" can inflect into "saw", "sees", "seen" to express present/past and singular/plural, etc. In Japanese, verbs (and words in general) don't express singular/plural, but they can express a lot more than English verbs can.

-For now, we will only learn the basic inflections: negative, past-tense, and negative past-tense.
+For now, we will only learn four basic inflections: negative, past-tense, negative past-tense, and the so-called "te-form".

 ### Negative

-To inflect into negative, we attach the **helper verb 「ない」** to the engine.
+To express the negative meaning of an engine, we use the **helper verb 「ない」**.

+How do we attach 「ない」 to the engine?
+We first inflect the engine and then attach the 「ない」 to it.

 ???+ info "う-engine"
     **For one-row verbs**, drop the 「る」 and attach the helper verb 「ない」.
 Examples: